null

 Not All Heat Shrink is Equal

-Posted by Pacer on 12th Mar 2018
+Posted by Pacer on 29th Sep 2025

 Heat shrink

 Heat shrink is an extremely common product that most people are familiar with.
-It is used in a wide range of industries from marine, to automotive, to appliances.
+It is used in a wide range of industries, from marine to automotive to appliances.
 These industries all utilize this essential tool, but how much do you really know about heat shrink?
 Let us take a quick glance at a few different types so you can know which one is best suited for your projects.

-What is Heat Shrink?
+What is heat shrink?

 Heat shrink pile